nigelwhitfield/bpos/README.md

 To apply a discount to a sale, tap the gift icon at the top right, and enter the percentage amount as a number, eg 5 for a 5% discount.
 You can tap the trash icon in the sale list to remove the discount.
 If you apply a different discount, it will replace the first one - there can only be one discount applied to a sale.
-You can also set the default discount in the config file, while will be applied automatically when the button is pressed, with a long press still prompting for the amount.
+You can also set the default discount in the config file, which will be applied automatically when the button is pressed, with a long press still prompting for the amount.

 A press on the printer button should enable Bluetooth.
 Long press to connect to the printer, if it doesn't happen automatically.